csswizardry/csswizardry.github.com/_posts/2014-11-20-when-to-use-extend-when-to-use-a-mixin.md

         font-size: 0.75em;
     }

-The issue here is that I have forced a relationship between unrelated rules—that live hundreds of lines away from one another—based on shared traits that are purely coincidental.
+The issue here is that I have forced a relationship between unrelated rules — that live hundreds of lines away from one another — based on shared traits that are purely coincidental.
 And not only have I forced an unusual relationship, but I now have a very unusual source order in which specificity is jumbled up.
 I am distributing selectors across my codebase for purely circumstantial reasons.